 The Neoliberal/ New Right argument is that state-run education is inefficient.
 They argue that the state’s involvement leads to ‘bureaucratic self-interest’, the stifling of initiative and low-standards.
 To overcome these problems the education system must be privatised, and New Right Policies have led to greater internal and external privatisation.

-- The basic argument for internal privatisation is that the introduction of Marketisation within education has increased competition between schools and driven up standards.
+The main argument for endogenous privatisation is that the introduction of Marketisation within education has increased competition between schools and driven up standards.

-- The basic argument for external privatisation is that private companies are used to keeping costs down and will run certain aspects of the education system more efficiently than Local Education Authorities, even if they make a profit.
+The main argument for exogenous privatisation is that private companies are used to keeping costs down and will run certain aspects of the education system more efficiently than Local Education Authorities, even if they make a profit.
 Thus it’s a win-win situation for the public and the companies.

 Arguments against the Privatisation of Education